rackerlabs/rackspace-how-to/content/managed-operations/properties-of-rdbmss-and-nosql-databases.md

 product_url: managed-operations
 ---

-This page presents the characteristics of RDBMSs and NoSQL databases.
+This page presents the characteristics of relational database management systems (RDBMSs) and NoSQL databases.

 ### Properties of relational databases

 Relational databases are efficient systems.
 Because they are efficient, they're a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
-Relational databases also frequently replace legacy hierarchical databases and network databases because they're easier to understand and use than NoSQL databases.
+Because they're easier to understand and use than NoSQL databases, relational databases also frequently replace legacy hierarchical databases and network databases.

 Relational databases have the following properties:

-- Values are atomic
+- Values are atomic.
-- All of the values in a column have the same data type
+- All of the values in a column have the same data type.
-- Each row is unique
+- Each row is unique.
-- The sequence of columns is insignificant
+- The sequence of columns is insignificant.
-- The sequence of rows is insignificant
+- The sequence of rows is insignificant.
-- Each column has a unique name
+- Each column has a unique name.
-- Integrity constraints maintain consistent data across multiple tables
+- Integrity constraints maintain data consistency across multiple tables.

-#### Properties of NoSQL databases
+### Properties of NoSQL databases

 NoSQL is a schema-less alternative to SQL and RDBMSs designed to store, process, and analyze extremely large amounts of unstructured data.